jeury301/code-fights/arcade/intro/d. 37. array-max-consecutive-sum/readme.md

-## stringsRearrangement
+## arrayMaxConsecutiveSum

 ### Description
-> Given an array of equal-length strings, check if it is possible to rearrange the strings in such a way that after the rearrangement the strings at consecutive positions would differ by exactly one character.
+> Given array of integers, find the maximal possible sum of some of its k consecutive elements.

 ### Example